-Training has been constructed in accordance with the following legislation and guidance material: PEACE framework, Human Rights Act 1998, EU Directives, PACE Act 1984, and complies to all recognised national interview guidance material.
+Training has been constructed in accordance with the following legislation and guidance material: PEACE framework, Human Rights Act 1998 and complies to all recognised international interview guidance material.

 The course is presented using a variety of learning styles such as: Board blasts, power-points, group work, exercises, and interview practical's.

 Students are provided with a range of hand-outs to support their learning.

 Each student will receive a written evaluation of their performance during relevant exercises.

 Interviews that are professionally undertaken and quality assured can have several advantages for your business.

 If you would like to find out more about our courses, feel free to get in touch with us below.